Barefoot Sandals That Look Like Birkenstocks (But Feel Even Better)

 After years of testing minimalist footwear, we’ve found the best barefoot sandals that give you the same easy-going style as Birkenstocks, but with more freedom for your toes, better ground feel, and no stiff arch support holding you back.

-In this guide, you’ll find best barefoot alternatives to both the classic Birkenstock Arizona and Gizeh styles.
-Brands like Softstar Shoes, Mukishoes, and Freet offer sandals that look similar to Birkenstocks (think wide straps, and sleek buckles) but with flexible soles, no arch support, and room for your toes to move freely.
+In this guide, you’ll find best barefoot Birkenstock alternatives to both the classic Birkenstock Arizona and Gizeh styles.
+Brands like Koel, Softstar Shoes, Mukishoes, and Freet offer sandals that look similar to Birkenstocks (think wide straps, and sleek buckles) but with flexible soles, no arch support, and room for your toes to move freely.
 Whether you prefer slide sandals or toe-posts, you’ll find something here that fits your lifestyle and your foot shape.

-What’s the Problem with Birkenstocks?
+So, What’s the Problem with Birkenstocks?

 Barefoot Sandals Like Birkenstock Arizona (Two-Strap Style)